 Choose an Architecture

-The architecture you choose will determine how well the assistant integrates with your systems, scales with usage, and adapts to new tasks.
-Don’t begin with a framework—begin with constraints: data access, latency tolerance, input complexity, and integration surface.
-Once those are understood, you’ll likely converge on one of three viable structures, each suited for different levels of capability and control.
+The architecture you choose will have an impact on how well the assistant integrates with your systems, scales with usage, and adapts to new tasks.
+Don't start with a framework.
+Start with constraints: data access, latency tolerance, input complexity, and integration surface.
+Once those things have been understood, you're likely to find yourself settling on one of three basic configurations, each suited to different levels of capability and control.

 Source: https://www.devprojournal.com/software-development-trends/devops/what-are-the-most-commonly-used-software-development-tools/